chizmw/site-theboardingparty.com/_posts/2020/2020-03-27-good_for_two.md

 ![image]({{imageurl}}){: class="imagedropshadow thumb-float-left" }

-On a small grid of nine stree cards your role is to either evade _"capture"_ as Mr Jack, or to use Holmes, Watson and a dog (!) to eliminate other suspects and estblish the real identity of the killer.
+On a small grid of nine street cards your role is to either evade _"capture"_ as Mr Jack, or to use Holmes, Watson and a dog (!) to eliminate other suspects and estblish the real identity of the killer.